mikejbanta/RallyAppLegal/Privacy_Policy.md

 **Effective Date**: January 2025
 **Version**: 1.0

-**Copyright © 2025 [Your Company Name].
+**Copyright © 2025 Rally App.
 All rights reserved.**

 ---

 **Note to Users**: We encourage you to read this entire Privacy Policy carefully.
 Understanding how we collect, use, and protect your information helps you make informed decisions about using Rally.
-If anything is unclear, please contact us at [privacy@yourcompany.com].
+If anything is unclear, please contact us at information.rally@gmail.com.